supahero1/hshg/wasm/README.md

 `engine.query(min_x, min_y, max_x, max_y)` searches the specified area and calls `engine.query` on every found entity.
 It will only be called once per entity.
 Any entities intersecting the queried area will be included, not just those which are entirely inside.

 You can access `engine.mem` to see roughly how many bytes of memory it has allocated for itself.

+If you want to learn more, check out [the source repository](https://github.com/supahero1/hshg).